List of YuYu Hakusho characters: Itsuki/ Gatekeeper

-Minoru Kamiya/ Doctor
+Minoru Kamiya / Doctor

 Minoru Kamiya (神谷 実, Kamiya Minoru), also known as Doctor (Dokutā), is a human physician and one of Sensui's comrades.
-His Doctor ability allows him to use his hands like scalpels, reattach limbs and create and infect people within his territory with an aura virus.
-Kamiya also enhanced his physical abilities and can control the adrenaline so he does not feel pain.
-He knows that finishing the portal to the Demon Plane will mean the destruction of the Human World and himself but believes that death by a demon is a fitting end for him over disease or old age.
-Kamiya is killed by Yusuke, saving those infected by his virus, but quickly revived by Genkai and then arrested.
+His Doctor ability allows him to use his hands like scalpels, reattach limbs, and create and infect people within his territory with an aura virus.
+Kamiya also enhanced his physical abilities and can control the adrenaline, so he does not feel pain.
+He knows that finishing the portal to the Demon Plane will mean the destruction of the Human World and himself, but believes that death by a demon is a fitting end for him over disease or old age.
+Kamiya is killed by Yusuke, saving those infected by his virus, but is quickly revived by Genkai and then arrested.
 At the end of the arc, Kamiya escapes from jail, resuscitates Hagiri, and reconstructs his own face to evade police.
 He later dubbed his ability "psychic healing" and founded the dojo of the Miracle Hand.

-Kaname Hagiri/ Sniper
+Kaname Hagiri / Sniper

 Kaname Hagiri (刃霧 要, Hagiri Kaname), also known as Sniper (Sunaipā), is a seventeen-year-old human and one of Sensui's comrades.
-His ability Deathprint bullseyes allows him to "shoot" any object infused with his aura at his enemy.
+His ability, Deathprint bullseye, allows him to "shoot" any object infused with his aura at his enemy.
 After marking his enemy with targets, these objects will zero in on them without fail.
 While trying to stop Yusuke from following Sensui and company, Hagiri is seemingly killed by Hiei.
-But it is later revealed that Hiei was very precise not to kill him and he was healed by Kamiya.
+But it is later revealed that Hiei was very precise not to kill him, and he was healed by Kamiya.
 He is last seen alongside his sister, who has an ability akin to psychometry, and sets out after a group of bullies who killed a kitten after being shown these events by his sister.
 He later disappeared after high school.

-Kiyoshi Mitarai/ Seaman
+Kiyoshi Mitarai / Seaman

 Kiyoshi Mitarai (御手洗 清志, Mitarai Kiyoshi), also known as Seaman (Shīman), is a fourteen-year-old human and one of Sensui's comrades.
-His ability Seaman allows him to mix his blood with liquids to create shape-shifting nearly invulnerable creatures made of water.
+His ability, Seaman, allows him to mix his blood with liquids to create shape-shifting, nearly invulnerable creatures made of water.
 His territory is contained within these creatures that he traps people in to drown.
 Mitarai is psychologically scarred after watching the Black Chapter videotape and believes that all humans, including himself, are inherently evil and should be wiped out.
-He attacks Kuwabara and his friends, but is defeated when Kuwabara's regains his aura and acquires the new ability to summon the Dimensional Sword.
-Sensui knew Mitarai was weak and uncertain and therefore had him bugged with a listening device and tries to kill him alongside Hagiri in Yusuke's apartment.
-Having been saved by Kuwabara twice and then Botan, Mitarai rethinks his stance on humans and decides to help in the fight against Sensui.
-After the final fight, he lives a normal life, and gets into his school of choice.
+He attacks Kuwabara and his friends, but is defeated when Kuwabara regains his aura and acquires the new ability to summon the Dimensional Sword.
+Sensui knew Mitarai was weak and uncertain, and therefore had him bugged with a listening device and tried to kill him alongside Hagiri in Yusuke's apartment.
+Having been saved by Kuwabara twice and then by Botan, Mitarai rethinks his stance on humans and decides to help in the fight against Sensui.
+After the final fight, he lives a normal life and gets into his school of choice.
 He later devotes his time to environmental and international issues.
-He is voiced by Rika Matsumoto in Japanese and by Justin Pate in English.
+He is voiced by Rica Matsumoto in Japanese and by Justin Pate in English.